swcarpentry/python-novice-gapminder/_episodes/02-variables.md

 ## Use an index to get a single character from a string.

 *   The characters (individual letters, numbers, and so on) in a string are ordered.
-For example, the string 'AB' is not the same as 'BA'.
+For example, the string `'AB'` is not the same as `'BA'`.
 Because of this ordering, we can treat the string as a list of characters.
 *   Each position in the string (first, second, etc.) is given a number.
 This number is called an **index** or sometimes a subscript.